-Due to COVID-19 Vaccine administration, our normal health department services are limited during this time.
+Due to COVID-19, our normal health department services may be limited during this time.

 COVID-19 INVESTIGATIONS AND CONTACT TRACING:

 Our team will still be conducting COVID-19 case investigations and contact tracing.
 You will need to contact the disease investigator working your case at the number they provide to you.
 You MAY NOT be able to reach them by contacting the health department direct line.
 We also MAY NOT be taking general COVID-19 calls during certain hours.
 If you are a close contact and are in quarantine, you will need to contact the disease investigator who is working the case of the positive individual you were in contact with.
 The positive case should be able to provide you with the name of the disease investigator.

 We will continue to provide WIC Services, however, depending on staffing, we may prioritize providing WIC services.
 If WIC services are limited, we will prioritize participants who are adding new babies and pregnant women wanting to be added to the program.
 We will also provide formula changes (with appropriate documentation) and WIC participants whose benefits have expired and cannot be renewed without an appointment.

 You may call our office at 606-864-5187 Ext 221 beginning at 8am Monday-Friday to inquire about WIC services.
 Please keep in mind that our phone lines get extremely busy during the day.
 If you are unable to get through, please continue to call back.

 We appreciate your patience and understanding as we continue to provide services during these difficult times.
 We will continue to provide updates on COVID-19 cases, vaccination and testing at our COVID-19 webpage and Facebook page.